-A growing body of evidence from top universities shows that practice with argument mapping significantly improves critical thinking skills compared to other methods.
+A growing body of research shows that practice with argument mapping significantly improves critical thinking skills.
 In fact, meta-analyses find that argument mapping courses yield nearly double the gains of standard critical thinking courses, and 5 or 6 times the gains of a standard semester at college.

 - The visual representation of arguments reduces cognitive load and frees up working memory when analyzing arguments.

 - The process of identifying and exposing the structure of written arguments – including underlying assumptions and intermediate conclusions – demands precision and rigor.

 - Mapping naturally provides abundant opportunities for deliberate practice with targeted feedback – elements which are essential for developing any complex skill.